 through the Quality Management System (QMS):

-The QMS is coordinated by the Total Quality Management Department relies and establishments' Quality Control Managers and Quality Representatives of operational departments.
+The QMS is coordinated by the Total Quality Management Department and relies on establishments' Quality Control Managers and Quality Representatives of operational departments.

 The system uses a structured document repository, comprising process descriptions and quality procedures and instructions.